lucidworks/lucidworks-view/win64/installer/Lucidworks View Windows Installer Creation Guide.md

 Do the following steps from a windows box

-1. Pull the latest changes from lucidworks-view repository and build the tar.gz file from Linux.
+1. Pull the latest changes from lucidworks-view repository and build the tar.gz file from Linux with option `--buildTarget=win64`.
 (See the README.md for build instructions on how to build lucidworks-view tar ball or download the latest tar at <https://lucidworks.com/products/view>)

 2. Download nodejs x64 MSI installer version <https://nodejs.org/en/download/> for windows same version you are using and install to some directory.
 We will call this **WINDOW_NODEJS_INSTALL_HOME**.